danielbodnar/awesome-stars/README.md

 ## learn-to-code

+- [lostdesign/webgems](https://github.com/lostdesign/webgems) - A curated list of resources for devs and designers.
+Join me on devcord.com if you are up for a chit chat :)
 - [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn to code for free.
 - [Chalarangelo/30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) - Short code snippets for all your development needs
 - [kerneltlv/kernel-hacking](https://github.com/kerneltlv/kernel-hacking) - An environment and set of utilities aimed at making kernel hacking simple and accessible